- Cognigate Advisory Team

 The Human Experience Perspective

-Citizens should feel services are seamless and accessible.
+Citizens should feel that services are seamless and accessible.

 Employees managing city systems should have integrated dashboards, not siloed tools.